openshift-instruqt/instruqt/instruqt-tracks/gitops-pipelines/02-02new-project/assignment.md

 ![Web Console Login](https://raw.githubusercontent.com/openshift-instruqt/instruqt/master/assets/middleware/pipelines/web-console-project.png)

+You can also select the *Pipelines* tab in the left navigation menu to see the pipeline once we apply it in a later step.
 Next, we'll work on creating a sample `Task` that outputs to the console!